Mr. Do!: Legacy

 Mr. Do! was followed by three sequels: Mr. Do's Castle in 1983, Mr. Do's Wild Ride, and Do!
 Run Run both in 1984.
 An expanded 99-level version of Mr. Do! was released in arcades by Electrocoin in 1988.

 Neo Mr. Do!, was developed by Visco and licensed by Universal for SNK's Neo Geo system in 1997.
 Mr. Do! was adapted to Nintendo's Game Boy and Super NES with some new gameplay features.
 A rebranded adaptation of the game was released for the Game Boy Color in 1999 as Quest: Fantasy Challenge (Holy Magic Century in Europe).
 It was developed by Imagineer.

-The arcade version was released for the Wii Virtual Console in Japan on April 27, 2010.
+The arcade version was released for the Wii Virtual Console by Hamster Corporation in Japan on April 27, 2010.
+The game was also released on the Taito Egret II's Arcade Memories Vol. 3 expansion pack on December 14, 2024, as one of 10 games available for the system via the SD card.
+It was made available on Antstream Arcade on November 6, 2025.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in March 2026.

 Impact

 Mr. Do! is credited as the first arcade game to be released as a conversion kit.
-Multiple clones of Mr. Do! were released for home systems, including Magic Meanies (ZX Spectrum), Henri (Atari 8-bit), Fruity Frank (Amstrad CPC, MSX), Mr. Dig (TRS-80 Color Computer, Atari 8-bit). and Mr Ee for the BBC Micro.
+Multiple clones of Mr. Do! were released for home systems, including Magic Meanies (ZX Spectrum), Henri (Atari 8-bit), Fruity Frank (Amstrad CPC, MSX), Mr. Dig (TRS-80 Color Computer, Atari 8-bit), and Mr. Ee!
+(BBC Micro).

 The game's creator Kazutoshi Ueda went on to work at Tehkan (now Tecmo) and then became a co-founder of Atlus, where he worked on the Megami Tensei series.
 Ueda's work at Universal, particularly Mr. Do!, inspired the game design style of Tehkan's Michitaka Tsuruta, who went on to create Guzzler (1983), Bomb Jack (1984), Solomon's Key (1986), and the Captain Tsubasa game series.